Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

      - Are there alternatives of the library?​
      - Are the technologies used still relevant for the future of the system?​ -->
 <!-- check this text by marijn:
-You were using a (deprecated) method that's no longer available.
+You were using a (deprecated) method that is no longer available.
 Your IDE will likely make you aware of this.
 A nastier version is that you weren't using the library correctly and the new version is less forgiving but without alarms going off.
 The library needs transitive dependencies that have become incompatible with needs of other libraries -->